Polynomial-Time Algorithms for Black-Box Distributive Expanded Groups: Preliminaries

 Suppose $G$ is a group.
 A set of subgroups of the group $G$ is said to be a \emph{chain} if it is nonempty and totally ordered by inclusion.
 If $C$ is a finite chain of subgroups of $G$, then $\acl C-1$ is called the \emph{length} of~$C$.

-\begin{remark} It is well known that if $G$ is finite, then any chain of subgroups of $G$ has length at most~$\log_2\acl G$.
-This follows from the fact that if $K$ is a proper subgroup of a finite group $L$, then $\acl L\ge2\acl K$. \end{remark}
+\begin{rem} It is well known that if $G$ is finite, then any chain of subgroups of $G$ has length at most~$\log_2\acl G$.
+This follows from the fact that if $K$ is a proper subgroup of a finite group $L$, then $\acl L\ge2\acl K$. \end{rem}

 Let $g=(g_1,\dots,g_m)$, where $m\in\N$ and $g_1,\dots,g_m\in G$.
 Then a \emph{random subproduct} of $g$ is defined as $g_1^{\re b_1}\dots g_m^{\re b_m}$, where $\re b_1,\dots,\re b_m$ are chosen independently from the uniform distribution on~$\B$.
 When $G$ is written additively, we use the term ``random subsum'' instead.
 Namely, a \emph{random subsum} of $g$ is $\re b_1g_1+\dots+\re b_mg_m$, where $\re b_1,\dots,\re b_m$ are as above.
 Random subproducts were introduced by Babai, Luks, and Seress in the preliminary version of~\cite{BLS97} (see Subsection~6.2 in the preliminary version and Definition~5.12 in the journal version of that work).
 Some applications of random subproducts can be found in~\cite[Section~2]{BCFLS95}.
 See also~\cite[Section~2.3]{Ser03} and~\cite[Section~2]{CF93}.